Xilinx/Alveo-Cards/master/management-specification/doc/fpga-firmware-update.rst

 BMC sends the FPGA\_SET\_TARGET\_DEVICE command to select the flash device to initiate the FW upgrade.

+**NOTE:** This command is not persistence across SC reboots.
+On boot-up, SC restores the default configuration (i.e.) Primary flash as teh target device.

 *Table:* **FPGA\_SET\_TARGET\_DEVICE Server BMC Request**

 +----------------+-------------------------------------------------+